Existence of unimodular triangulations - positive results: Introduction

 \subsubsection{Integer programming}

 Embedding a polytope at height one as $P \times \{1\} \subset \R^{d+1}$ generates a pointed polyhedral cone $\sigma_P \subset \R^{d+1}$.
 The \emph{Hilbert basis}, $\hilb$, of this cone is the minimal generating set for the semigroup $\sigma_P \cap \Z^{d+1}$. $\hilb$ clearly contains the set of lattice points in $P \times \{1\}$.
-If the converse holds then $P$ is called \emph{integrally closed}.
+If the converse holds then $P$ is called \emph{integrally closed} or to have the \emph{integer decomposition property}.
 A sufficient condition for this to happen is that $P$ has a unimodular triangulation or, more generally, that $P$ can be covered by unimodular simplices.
 In fact, there is a hierarchy of covering properties interpolating between integrally closed polytopes and polytopes with unimodular triangulations (see Section ~\ref{sec:hierarchy}).

 This Hilbert basis hierarchy appears in integer programming in two guises: test sets and TDI systems.
 For the first, suppose we want to solve, for a fixed matrix $A \in \Z^{d \times n}$, the family of integer programs $\operatorname{IP}(\vb; \vc; \vu)$ given by for varying $\vb \in \Z^d$, $\vu \in \Z^n$, $\vc \in (\Z^n)^*$.
 For every sign pattern $\vvarepsilon \in \{\pm1\}^n$ consider the pointed polyhedral cone